aganovia/ParkingAppTutorial/README.md

     }
 ```

 Permissions must be requested in order for the app to function.
-It is also reassuring to users to explicitly asked for location permissions before retrieving their data.
+It is also reassuring to users to explicitly ask for location permissions before retrieving their data.

 6) Next, we will implement a function that retrieves the device's last known location: